What is an Applicant Tracking System?

 interview rounds is a common length**

 A screening interview is a short interview used to determine if the applicant possesses the competencies necessary for the position you’re hiring for.
 It’s also known as an intake interview or first-round interview.
 Screening candidates is the first step in the interview process.
-It’s used to streamline the applicant pool so only qualified applicants advance to the next interview stage.
+It’s used to streamline the applicant pool so that only qualified applicants advance to the next interview stage.

 Doing a phone interview with talent acquisition is a very common way to screen applicants, but live or pre-recorded video screening interviews are also becoming increasingly common, especially if the job is hybrid or remote.
-If the screening interview is synchronous, typically it would be done one-on-one interview to save resources.
+If the screening interview is synchronous, typically it would be done one-on-one to save resources.

 A panel interview is when multiple people interview a single candidate simultaneously.
 Panel interviews can bring diverse interviewers into the hiring process, test for any type of candidate selection criteria, and are incredibly helpful for mitigating hiring biases.